oitofelix/oitofelix.github.io/funding.md

 software community.
 If you'd like to make a donation, please use one of the methods below.
 Unfortunately I can’t offer you tax deduction, but for donations equal or greater than 50 US$ or 0.12 BTC, I’d be happy to acknowledge you in the donors table below.
+If you decide to make recurrent donations, the total amount of your donations will be updated every month for all records.
 If you want recognition, please send a mail to [oitofelix@gnu.org](mailto:oitofelix@gnu.org) with the name you wish to be listed, the value you've contributed and for what software package it's intended (if any).

 __Thanks for your support!__